jod35/fastapi-beyond-crud-docs/docs/chapter14.md

 ![confirm if email has been sent](./img/img60.png)

-Clicking the link, we shall see that we are going to be redirected back to the app as whown below.
+Clicking the verification link will redirect the user back to the app, where the verification process is completed.

 ![email verification URL not found](./img/img61.png)

 ### Verifying Emails
-Having sent the vetrification link, we now need to verify the user accounts of users when they click the verification link.

-Just below the the signup endpoint, let us add the following code.
+To handle user account verification when users click the verification link, add the following code just below the signup endpoint:

 ```python title="Verifying the user account"
 from .schemas import (